semdev12/source-to-sbox-playermodel/README.md

 - Apply the armature modifier
 - Rename every vertex group in the Source mesh to match the S&box bones naming convention
-  - My python script comes with a "Rename Vertex Groups" button which automates this for you:
+  - My python script comes with a "Rename Vertex Groups" button in the sidebar which automates this for you:
-  - Click the Source Mesh
-  - Press N and click on "Valve Tools"
-  - Press "Rename Vertex Groups"
-  - All the Source vertex groups ("ValveBiped.Bip01_*") will be converted for s&box
 - Use Weight Mix modifier to fix spine issues
   - Because the S&box's rig uses 3 spine bones and Source playermodels use 4, you're gonna have to merge the weights of 2 vertex groups and delete one of them
   - For example ValveBiped.Bip01_Spine2 with ValveBiped.Bip01_Spine4 and then delete Spine4